opencog/link-grammar/bindings/python/README.md

 Testing
 =======
 The test collection `tests.py` should run 52 tests, which should all pass.
+The tests access private parts of the python bindings, and thus require that link-grammar be explicitly added to the python path.
+For most users, this will be:

-You may need to add link-grammar to your python path:
+   `export PYTHONPATH=$PYTHONPATH:/usr/local/lib/python2.7/dist-packages/linkgrammar`

-   `export PYTHONPATH=$PYTHONPATH:/usr/local/lib/python2.7/dist-packages/link-grammar`
+The python path does not need to be set for normal usage.

 How to use